Jack11119/Exp-7-Array-and-strings/README.md

 4.Access each element using arr[i] inside the loop.
 5.Print each element using cout.

-✅ 2.
-Algorithm
+ 2. Algorithm
-🔷 Part A: Array Input, Sum, Average, Max, Min
+ Part A: Array Input, Sum, Average

 Start the program.
 Prompt the user to enter the number of elements n.
 Declare an integer array arr of size n.